- Regular price

 1- Identify the area where the aquatic weeds must be controlled

-2- Install the Lake bottom Blanket barrier
+2- Install the Lake bottom Blanket barrier over the weeds

 3- The Lake bottom blanket creates a barrier between the sun and the aquatic weeds and therefore kills them by the absence of sunlight